brodjj/brodjj.github.io/_posts/2026-02-25-no-hype-no-hysteria-just-ai.md

 Fair question.
 I'm an aging Xennial who's had a front-row seat to basically every major tech shift of the past few decades.
 My education, career, and life experience spans the analogue era, dumb phones, Internet 1.0, the dot-com boom and bust, Internet 2.0, smartphones, the rise of social media, the GFC, the enshittification of basically everything online, crypto, brain rot, and now the AI era.

-I've worked in essential services (energy and water, the stuff that keeps society functioning when everything else goes to shit), higher education (where I learned that institutional bureaucracy is its own kind of AI in that it's mindless, inscrutable, and occasionally causes harm), IT, and digital project management (where I spent years watching people make the same mistakes with new technologies over and over again).
+I've worked in essential services (energy and water, the stuff that keeps society functioning when everything else goes south), higher education (where I learned that institutional bureaucracy is its own kind of AI in that it's mindless, inscrutable, and occasionally causes harm), IT, and digital project management (where I spent years watching people make the same mistakes with new technologies over and over again).

 I'm writing these articles partly to develop my own knowledge and understanding, nothing forces you to actually think through your positions like having to explain them coherently to strangers on the internet.
 But I'm also writing them to encourage good-faith discussion about the utility and future of AI, because right now most of the public discourse oscillates between "AI will solve all of humanity's problems" and "AI will kill us all," with not a lot of nuance in between.